 - Top 10 Fundraising Platforms and Tools for Schools.
 Depending on the type of fundraiser you want to host, you may have to invest in a school fundraising platform.
 This guide rounds up the top 10 fundraising platforms that help schools host effective campaigns.

 - 10+ of Our Most Effective Booster Club Fundraisers.
 If you’re a member of your school’s booster club, you may be tasked with hosting fundraisers for all school extracurricular activities.
 Here are 10 effective booster club fundraisers that can help you meet your goals.

-- How to Organize A Fun Run Fundraiser in 7 Steps.
-Interested in hosting a fun run to support your basketball team?
-Use these seven steps to plan a successful event.
+- How to Hold a Color Run Fundraiser: 4 Simple Steps.
+Interested in hosting a color run fundraiser to support your basketball team?
+Use these four steps to plan a successful event.